juliennecodes/shop/Error Log.md

 //it seems as though it is not being picked up on.

 The reason I wanted to cut down on it was to not crowd the function that was using this function.

+#Error missed by test
+I had an error where the totals mess up when I try to increase the quantity of an already existing cart item.
+Tracking it down was a bit of pain since all the tests were passing and it seemed like the functions worked as they should.
+The error was I missed writing the parameter in updateCart's helper function.
+It seems obvious now.
+It was in changeQuantity.
+However, I did check the actual function instead of the one inside updateCart.
+I also went to isInCart before I checked updateCart.
+The test missed the error because while I was adding multiple quantities, I was adding them in one go.
+So in updateCart, instead of changing item quantity of an already existing cart item, I was actually just adding item to cart.
+This was in the test for update cart.
+I think I wrote the other tests fine, maybe.